0xffset/0xffset/README.md

 <br />

-#### I'm a Compuer Science Student and Cybersecurity and Machine Learning Entrepreneur .
-Currently, I go to University to Study Computer Science and Mathematics.
+#### 19y/o Self-taught computer research with an interest in branches like Cybersecurity, Quantum Computing, and Mathematics.

   ```perl